radzionc/resume/prompts/context.md

 # Resume

 I made my resume with React and NextJS using RadzionKit.
 It's open-source and available at https://github.com/radzionc/resume.
 I deployed my resume to https://resume.radzion.com.

+My resume is just a single page.
+At the header there is my name, years of experience, mention that I have a CS degree, and a stack that I work with.
+Then goes my job experience with a section for each position, a section with my projects and a footer with contact information.